We may receive compensation when you click on links to products from our partners.

 Logging qualifies as another high-risk occupation.
 Several factors such as high altitude, heavy machinery, and working with large, movable objects all contribute to a high number of deaths.
 Loggers often work in isolated areas lifting heavy items without medical attention nearby.
 Loggers have a 27% greater incidence of death within their occupation and 100-150 deaths occur in the logging industry each year.
 The average salary for loggers is approximately $32,870 per year.

-The logging industry is strictly regulated by OSHA standards.
-Any logging death will be fully investigated to ensure that the logging operation abides by all OSHA standards and regulations.
+OSHA standards strictly regulate the logging industry.
+That’s why you will find that employers in this area of work will require their employees to be OSHA 30 certified before allowing them to start work.
+This is because any logging death will be fully investigated to ensure that the logging operation abides by all OSHA standards and regulations.
 Family members of the death of a loved one have a right to make a formal complaint against the logging company and OSHA due to negligence.
-Monetary reimbursement for lost and future wages is obtainable depending on the outcome of the investigation.
+Monetary reimbursement for lost and future wages is obtainable, depending on the outcome of the investigation.

-Death before retirement will allow the spouse to receive an annuity if the employee reached a sufficient age and performed enough service for retirement benefits.
-The annuity will depend on the size of the pension the worker would have received had they opted for early retirement.
-Again, with other hazardous occupations, there are death benefits in addition to annuities.
-Both pension plans and death benefits are enforced by the Employee Retirement Income Security Act of 1974.
+If an employee passes away before retirement, the surviving spouse may be eligible for an annuity based on the employee’s age and years of service towards retirement benefits.
+The annuity amount is determined by the pension size they would have received if they had chosen early retirement.
+Additionally, hazardous occupations often provide death benefits alongside annuities.
+Both pension plans and death benefits are governed by the Employee Retirement Income Security Act of 1974.

-More common hazardous occupations include airline pilots, farmers and ranchers, roofers, and truck drivers.
-Fortunately, there are laws that will assist the family of deceased workers in most cases.
-An excellent resource to find more information and remedies is the Bureau of Labor and Statistics.
+Common hazardous occupations include airline pilots, farmers, ranchers, roofers, and truck drivers.
+Thankfully, there are laws in place to support the families of deceased workers in the majority of cases.
+The Bureau of Labor and Statistics is an excellent resource for finding more information and remedies.